MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ## Prerequisites

-1. Set up the application on BambooHR developer portal.
+1. Set up the application on the BambooHR developer portal.
 2. Configure a BambooHR app with a unique App name
  ![Screenshot of Add application.](media/bamboohr-connector/bamboohr-addapp.png)
 3. Add direct URLs** into the "Redirect URLs" field in the app details section.